Estimating the roughness exponent of stochastic volatility from discrete observations of the integrated variance: Introduction

-Here, we analyze a new estimator for the roughness of the volatility process $\sigma_t$ that is based directly on discrete observations of the quadratic variation \eqref{realized variance eq}.
-Our estimator has a very simple form and can be computed with great efficiency on large data sets.
-It is not derived from distributional assumptions, as most other estimators in the literature, but from strictly pathwise considerations that were developed in \cite{HanSchiedHurst, HanSchiedMatrix}.
-As a consequence, our estimator does not actually measure the traditional Hurst parameter, which quantifies the autocorrelation of a stochastic process and hence does not make sense in a strictly pathwise setting.
-Instead, our estimator measures the so-called roughness exponent, which was introduced in \cite{HanSchiedHurst} as the reciprocal of the critical exponent for the power variations of trajectories.
+Here, we analyze new estimators for the roughness of the volatility process $\sigma$ that are based directly on discrete observations of the quadratic variation \eqref{realized variance eq} or on $\sum_i(\log S_{t_i}-\log S_{t_{i-1}})^2$.
+Our estimators take very simple forms and can be computed with great efficiency on large data sets.
+They are not derived from distributional assumptions, as most other estimators in the literature, but from strictly pathwise considerations whose development was initiated in \cite{HanSchiedMatrix, HanSchiedHurst}.
+Furthermore, our estimators do not actually measure the traditional Hurst parameter, which may be unrelated to the actual roughness of trajectories \cite{Gneiting2004Hurst}.
+Instead, our estimators measure the so-called roughness exponent, which was introduced in \cite{HanSchiedHurst} as the reciprocal of the critical exponent for the power variations of trajectories.
 For fractional Brownian motion, this roughness exponent coincides with the Hurst parameter, but it can also be computed for many other trajectories, including certain fractal functions.

-In \cite{HanSchiedHurst}, we state conditions under which a given trajectory $x\in C[0,1]$ admits a roughness exponent $R$ and we provide several estimators that approximate $R$, based on the Faber--Schauder expansion of $x$.
+In \cite{HanSchiedHurst}, we establish conditions under which a given trajectory $x\in C[0,1]$ admits a roughness exponent $R$, and we provide several estimators that approximate $R$, based on the Faber--Schauder expansion of $x$.
 In \cite{HanSchiedMatrix}, we derive a robust method for estimating the Faber--Schauder coefficients of $x$ for the situation in which only the antiderivative $y(t)=\int_0^tx(s)\,ds$, and not $x$ itself, is observed on a discrete time grid.
-As explained in greater detail in \Cref{rationale section}, that method, when combined with one of the estimators from \cite{HanSchiedHurst}, gives rise to the specific form of the estimator $\wh\cR_n$ we propose here.
-In \Cref{pathwise section}, we formulate conditions on the trajectory $x$ under which $\wh \cR_n(v)$ converges to the roughness exponent of $x$, resting on discrete observations of the function $v(t)=\int_0^tg(x(s))\,ds$, where $g$ is a generic, strictly monotone $C^2$-function.
-In \Cref{Section Proof}, we then verify that the aforementioned conditions on the trajectory $x$ are satisfied by almost every sample path of fractional Brownian motion (with drift).
-This verification yields immediately the strong consistency of our estimator for the case in which the stochastic volatility is a nonlinear function of a fractional Brownian motion with drift.
-This includes in particular the rough volatility model defined by \eqref{log volatility eq} and \eqref{OU process eq}.
-These results are stated in \Cref{consistency section}.
+As explained in greater detail in \Cref{rationale section}, that method, when combined with the estimators from \cite{HanSchiedHurst}, gives rise to the specific form of the estimators which we propose here.